tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

   - tagged

 ---
 I have been tagged by [Aaron Bertrand][1] in the latest SQL meme: [Tagged: 5 things SQL Server should drop][2].
 This meme is about five thing that you wished that were dropped from SQL Server.
-Actually I prefer that SQL Server adds stuff instead of removes stuff, I can always ingore the things I don&#8217;t like.
+Actually I prefer that SQL Server adds stuff instead of removes stuff, I can always ingore the things I don't like.
 Anyhow since this is about things that should be removed, here is my list.

 ### Isnumeric